kinotto/ngScrollReveal/README.md

 Two use cases are provided:

-- **Service**:the client is provided of a wrapper of the original library.
+- **Service**: the client is provided of a wrapper of the original library.
 Inject it in your component and you're ready to go. you can refer to the [original doc](https://github.com/jlmakes/scrollreveal) for the list of available api.

   ```javascript